Can You Imagine having rose flowers as a part of your diet?

 A rose is a flower that is already widely known in society.
 Roses can be found in the garden in the home’s backyard and are fantastic as decorations for various occasions, including weddings.
 The most popular color is red, a symbol of beauty and love.

-However, roses and its benefits are not only related to human relationships but also to includes health and aesthetic benefits.
+However, roses and their benefits are related to human relationships and include health and aesthetic benefits.
 In one study, roses were founded rich in antioxidants, that substance is flavonoids.
-Roses also contain many vitamins and minerals that beneficial for the body and can be used as antioxidants.
+Roses also contain many vitamins and minerals beneficial for the body and can be used as antioxidants.

 It was not a massive surprise to find these fragrant flowers as dishes.
 Every rose is edible, but some taste better than some, yet, you may still need to avoid several varieties.
 Although, you may even need to consider its caution.